ozekik/mathesis/docs/usage/automated-reasoning.md

-# Automated reasoning (reasoners, solvers)
+# Automated Reasoning

-Mathesis provides simple solvers based on truth table method and on tableau method.
+Mathesis provides simple solvers (reasoners, provers) based on truth table method and on tableau method.

+## Reasoning in propositional logic

-## Solvers for propositional logic based on truth table method
+### Solvers based on truth table method

 See [Truth tables](truth-tables.md).

-## Solvers for propositional logic based on tableau method
+### Solvers based on tableau method

 `mathesis.solvers.ClassicalSolver` is a solver for classical propositional logic based on tableau method.